psychological-insights-on-habits

 Genetic Factors

 Research indicates that genetics can contribute significantly to the risk of addiction.
-Certain genetic predispositions can influence how an individual responds to drugs and the likelihood of developing an addiction.
+Twin and family studies estimate heritability for alcohol and opioid addiction at around 40–60%.
+Certain genetic predispositions influence how an individual responds to drugs and the likelihood of developing dependence.

 Environmental Influences

-- Peer pressure can lead to experimentation with drugs or alcohol.
+- Peer pressure can lead to experimentation with drugs or alcohol during adolescence, a key period of brain development when risk-taking is elevated.

-- Accessibility and availability of substances can increase the likelihood of use.
+- Accessibility and availability of substances increase the likelihood of use.
+For example, communities with higher density of liquor stores or pharmacies distributing opioid prescriptions see higher rates of addiction.

 The Cycle of Addiction

-Addiction often follows a cyclical pattern that can be difficult to break.
+Addiction often follows a cyclical pattern that is difficult to break, reinforced by neurobiological changes and environmental triggers.
 Understanding this cycle can aid individuals and professionals in addressing addiction effectively.
+The prevailing model from NIDA describes three stages: binge/intoxication, withdrawal/negative affect, and preoccupation/anticipation.

 Initial Use

 The cycle typically begins with initial use, where an individual tries a substance or behavior for the first time.
-This may be driven by curiosity, peer pressure, or a desire to escape from reality.
+This may be driven by curiosity, peer pressure, or a desire to escape negative emotions.
+During this stage, the brain experiences a surge of dopamine, reinforcing the behavior and encoding strong memories of the experience.
+For some people, a single intense experience—especially in a vulnerable state—can set the stage for addiction; this is called the “priming” effect.

 Increased Tolerance